-91 Figure 4: Observed declination data by Rico Sinobas at the Royal Observatory of Madrid.
+Figure 4.
+Observed declination data obtained by Rico Sinobas at the Royal Observatory of Madrid.

-To evaluate the Sinobas' declination data, we have compared them with the declination given by the historical geomagnetic model gufm1 at the same period and coordinates.
-The gufm1 model provides a value of 20° 19' W, about 2° of difference with the Sinobas' series.
-This difference could be due to the anomaly bias that characterized the crustal field beneath ROM

-(this anomaly bias is not considered in the gufm1 model, that only provides the main geomagnetic field).
-However, a 95 96 difference of 2° is too large to be considered of crustal origin.
-In fact, this issue was already highlighted by De Prado (1858) 97 after reviewing the declination values obtained by Dr. Lamont during his campaign in Spain to create an European magnetic 98 chart (Lamont, 1858).
-The value measured by Dr. Lamont for Madrid on 1st July 1857, was 20° 12' west, which closely 99 aligns with the gumf1 model predictions.
-As a possible explanation, it was supposed that the measurements made by Rico 100 Sinobas were influenced by the large masses of iron used in the construction of the Observatory building.
-Although this 101 constant local influence seems not to affect to the recorded time variability in declinations (with a maximum difference of 102 about 13.5' between maximum and minimum values), this set of data is not useful for the purpose of our analysis.
+To evaluate the Sinobas declination data, we have compared them with the declination given by the historical geomagnetic model gufm1 for the same period and coordinates.
+The gufm1 model provides a value of $20^{\circ}19'$ W about 2° of difference compared to the Sinobas series.
+This difference could be due to the anomaly bias that characterised the crustal field beneath the ROM (this anomaly bias is not considered in the gufm1 model, which only provides the main geomagnetic field).
+However, a difference of 2° is too large to be considered to be of crustal origin.
+In fact, this issue was already highlighted by De Prado (1858) after reviewing the declination values obtained by Lamont during his campaign in Spain to create an European magnetic chart (Lamont, 1858).
+The value measured by Lamont for Madrid on 1 July 1857 was $20^{\circ}12'$ W, which closely aligns with the gumf1 model predictions.
+As a possible explanation, it was supposed that the measurements made by Rico Sinobas were influenced by the large masses of iron used in the construction of the observatory building.
+Although this constant local influence seems not to affect the recorded time variability in declinations (with a maximum difference of about 13.5' between the maximum and minimum values), this set of data is not useful for the purpose of our analysis.